Men's Swimming and Diving Looks for Third Straight Big Ten Title

 Men's Swimming & Diving to Open Season with Wisconsin Dual

 As the men's team's volunteer assistant, Hill helped guide the Wolverines to back-to-back Big Ten titles in 2011 and 2012.
 He coached George Bovell (Trinidad & Tobago) to a seventh-place finish at the 2012 Summer Olympics.
-Over the past three years, Hill has served as an assistant coach on the Club Wolverine Elite Team, an international post-graduate Olympic training program based out of the University of Michigan that hosted 15 Olympic swimmers from around the world as they prepared for the London games.
+Over the past four years, Hill has served as an assistant coach on the Club Wolverine Elite Team, an international post-graduate Olympic training program based out of the University of Michigan that hosted 15 Olympic swimmers from around the world as they prepared for the London games.

 Hill came to Michigan after spending the two years in Florida, working as a head USS Age Group Coach in Key Largo and as the head high school coach at Coral Shores High School in Islamorada.
 He was also a master's coach with the Fighting Manatees, developing a strength and dry-land program.
 He also worked with current head coach Mike Bottom at the Race Club from June 2007-August 2008.